lapalb/JestTest/Readme.md

  #### Polymer : WIP
  A wrapper library to write web-component.
-Web Component can be written natively in HTML5 but the native web-components is still a WIP.
+Web Component can be written natively in HTML5 but the native web-components is still a WIP and **very low level**.
 This is not used wiidely due to cumbersome components.